 Event App Tips: 7 Ways to Make Your App Successful

-Here at Guidebook, we have checked out a lot of conference apps, trade show apps, and all sorts of other event apps.
+Here at Guidebook, we’ve checked out a lot of conference apps, trade show apps, and all sorts of other event apps.
 We have seen the good, the bad, the ugly, and the what-were-you-thinking-nobody-would-ever-use-that!
-We thought that our research and observations might be helpful to event organizers who are considering diving into mobile this year.
+Well, seeing as how we consider ourselves event app experts, we want to share some of our research and observations to event organizers who are considering diving into mobile this year.

 Of course, we’re a bit partial to our own apps, so we stayed away from talking about providers and their offerings.
 Instead we focused on the features that make for a successful event guide, regardless of the company that produces it.
 Hopefully, the event app tips below will help you figure out what strategy works best for your needs.

 By far, the most popular features in any event app are bound to be the schedules of sessions and/or the searchable listings of exhibitors and other presenters.
 These features help attendees find out where to go and what to do, so special attention should be paid to these sections in order to enhance your user experience.

 Is it easy for attendees to find and keep track of the things that interest them, or do they get bogged down in hunting and waiting for things to load?
 Just because schedules and listings are available doesn’t mean that attendees will use them.
 Make sure that these sections are user-friendly!

 Whether you participate or not, your attendees are going to be engaging with your event through various social media platforms like Twitter and Facebook.
 In this day and age, it’s unlikely that people will not be posting about your event in some way.
 People use social platforms to find out which sessions are worth attending, what speakers are saying, and which booths are must-visits.
 Carefully integrating social media into your event app can enhance this participation tremendously and increase your app adoption rate.